faraguti/AWS-CS-Server/README.md

      ```
      chmod 400 your-ec2-key-pair.pem
      ```
-   - Connect to your EC2 instance using the public IP address provided by AWS:
+   - Connect to your Ubuntu 22.04 EC2 instance using the public IP address provided by AWS:
      ```
-     ssh -i "your-aws-key.pem" ubuntu@your-ec2-public-ip
+     ssh -i your-aws-key.pem ubuntu@your-ec2-public-ip
      ```

    > :warning: **Replace "your-aws-key.pem" with the filename of your EC2 key pair and "your-ec2-public-ip" with your EC2 instance's public IP address.**

 2. **Create a New User**